This page illustrates a citation found in the CINAHL database that leads to a full text link of the article.

 Step 2: Click on the purple “Check for Full Text - W” button located either below the citation or abstract (as illustrated above), or on the left side of the "Detailed Record" page.

 A new tab or window will open showing if the full text is available or not.
 We have a successful result!
-The image below is showing that there is “Content available.”
+The image below is showing that there are full text links available listed under the “View Online” header.
 Check the dates to see if the links will work for you, or not.
 This one will work for our 2014 article.
-You may need to log in with your UW NetID and password to see the online access options.

-Step 3: Click on a journal vendor/publisher’s name to see what is available.
-In this case, we are clicking on the name of “Highwire Press American Society for Nutrition.”
+Step 3: Click on the "Log in for all services" button to log in with your UW NetID and password.
+Click on a journal vendor/publisher’s name to see what is available.
+In this case, we are clicking on the name of “Freely Accessible Medical Journals.”
 The journal vendor names will change depending on which company is providing the full text, and we have many journal vendors.
 Sometimes you need to click through multiple journal vendor links to get to the date, volume, and issue that you need.

-Step 4: A new tab or window will open showing the vendor page.
-At this step, I look for a full text link somewhere on the web page.
+Step 6: Look for a full text link somewhere on the web page.
 Since we utilize many different vendors, it can be located anywhere on the page.

 The pdf link is circled in the image below.
 I prefer the PDF format, if available, since I can see the original page numbers, charts, graphs and pictures.

-Click on the “Full Text (PDF)” link, and the article should open.
+Click on the “PDF” link, and the article should open.
+Save it somewhere you can find it on your computer.

 What happens when the full text is not available?